Short Trips: Repercussions

 The Rag and Bone Man's Story

 Continuity: The Blessing Star is an alien crystal containing a microscopic creature.
 The creature is an empath, responding to desires and creating a field of positivity to whoever holds the crystal (and thus, in effect, acting as a good luck charm).
 The Doctor claims that it manipulates multi-dimensional mathematics and later reality.
-Susan accidentally left the Blessing Star behind in the junkyard when they hurriedly left with Ian and Barbara (An Unearthly Child).
+Susan hid the Blessing Star behind in the junkyard on Totters Lane (An Unearthly Child), believing it to be a danger to the TARDIS.
+The Doctor believed that Susan still had it when she left him.

 The TARDIS disguised itself as a large tree on the world of the Tacunda People.
 The Doctor's attempt to use the Blessing Star to steer the TARDIS causes the damage to the chameleon circuit amongst other things and forces the Doctor to remain on Earth until he has repaired his ship.
 Following Susan's departure, the Doctor has spent many hours in the Zero Room contemplating his decision to leave her behind (Castrovalva).
 Following the defeat of WOTAN (The War Machines) the Doctor checked to see if the Hand of Omega had been buried as he had arranged and discovered that it had gone (Remembrance of the Daleks).

 Susan's maths teacher at Coal Hill School is called Mr. Cooper.
 One of her fellow pupils is named Christopher.
-When Ian and Barbara were on board the TARDIS, she slept in a communal room in order to be sociable (The Edge of Destruction).
+When Ian and Barbara were on board the TARDIS, she slept in a communal room in order to be sociable (The Edge of Destruction), although she did have her own private room.

 Location: London, December 1962 to 1966.